konvajs/site/source/docs/filters/Custom_Filter.md

-title: HTML5 Canvas Custom Filter Tutorial - Border for Image with Transparent parts
+title: HTML5 Canvas Custom Filter Tutorial - Border for Image around Non Transparent parts
 ---

-# How do draw border for image with alpha channel
+# How do draw border around image with alpha channel?

 This demo demonstrate how to use custom filters with Konva framework.